Andre-lab/evodock/README.md

 1. The full structure (suffix: _full.cif)
 2. A symmetry file (suffix: .symm)
 3. Input file (suffix: _INPUT.pdb).
-4. A CSV file of the
+4. A CSV file containing Iscore/score and Irmsd/rmsd information (if using --native_file)

 Use the symmetry file and the input file with `symmetric_relax.py`.